 After being an R.N. during W.W.
 II, Mom went back to college when I was in High School, graduated with the R.N. when I was in college, then started work in a free clinic before teaching childbirth classes.
 She was 85 when she fully retired.
 When she was in grade school, her church had a vocation day and the children were asked to wear the clothing of whatever their chosen vocation would have been at the time.
 They processed down the church, as if to offer these dreams to God and to declare themselves to the world.
 She dressed as a nurse.

-How did I survive the forties?
+How did was I sustained in my calling?
 I did it by the grace that God is not finished.
 Purpose and usefulness saved me.

 Here are some ideas to consider: